Sweet Trip

 Sweet Trip were an American indie electronic duo formed in 1993 in the Bay Area of California by musicians Valerie Cooper and Roberto Burgos.
 They are known for their dreamy soundscapes and dense digital production techniques, often blending indie rock and indie pop with electronica, specifically intelligent dance music.

 While on hiatus in the mid-2010s, the band gained a cult following online, specifically around their second album, Velocity : Design : Comfort.
 Sweet Trip reunited in 2019 and released their fourth album A Tiny House, In Secret Speeches, Polar Equals in 2021, the band's first release in 12 years.
+In 2022, the 50 track compilation Seen / Unseen was released by Darla Records along with the official announcement that Sweet Trip would disband.